 A short hike to Gorakshep.
 Begin the climb today by ascending gently through high altitude meadows.
 Then cross several steep moraines while also walking on an active glacier.
 Gorakshep is situated on a sandy flat that served as base camp for the 1952 Swiss Everest expedition.
 Optional hike to the Everest Base camp.
 Return to lodge at Gorakshep.
 Overnight lodge.
 (All meals)

 Trek to Kalapathar (18,195 ft.).
 The steep ascent to the top of Kalapathar can take up to 3 hours or more but the view from here is one you are unlikely to forget.
 Overnight lodge.
 (All meals)

 Descend to Dughla and and take the high route over Feriche to Chukkung.
 Overnight lodge.
 (All meals)

 Another rest day.
 Optionally you may climb Chukkung Ri .
 Overnight lodge.
 (All meals)

-Short two-hour hike to Island Peak Base Camp.
+Short two to three hour hike to Island Peak Base Camp.
 From today, we will be sleeping in tents for the ascent of Imja Tse.
 Overnight tents.
 (All meals)

-Hike to high camp at 17,100 ft. and start out early to reach the summit of Island Peak (20,300 ft.).
-A contingency day is included in case of weather problems.
+Start out early to reach the summit of Island Peak (20,300 ft.).
+Return to Base Camp.
 Overnight tents.
 (All meals)

-Descend to Lukla via Pangboche, Khumjung and Monjo.
+Descend to Lukla via Tengboche and Monjo.
 Overnight Lodge.
 (All meals)